 You can fall in love with this country in a day.
 When you grow up here, however, like Wyoming Wildlife’s executive director Walt Gasson did, it’s a sacred place, where the people of southwest Wyoming go “to get their boots dirty and their souls clean.”

 But all is not well in the garden.
 Two big threats loom above Little Mountain.
 Over half of the region is currently leased for oil and gas production, and with the economic and geopolitical climates being what they are, pressure is mounting for the consummation of those leases.

 Meanwhile, in a boondoggle alternately referred to as “The Big Straw,” “The Million Pipeline,” or, my personal favorite, “The Big Suck,” Fort Collins developer Aaron Million is attempting to exercise a claimed water right by piping 80 billion gallons of water per year from the Green River basin, 300 miles over the continental divide, to the lawns of Colorado’s Front Range.

 Enter the Greater Little Mountain Coalition (GLMC), a collection of local citizens, union members, and sportsmen’s groups like Trout Unlimited (TU) that serve as the region’s capable if atypical defenders.

 Pat Newell, TU’s local chapter president swapped a workday at the coal-fired power plant for fishing in the rain.
 The chapter’s vice president works for a natural gas pipeline company.
 Walt Gasson used to mine trona nearby.
-These guys fairly represent a conservative, rural community that lives for a time on the mountain, while making their livings in Wyoming’s energy, ranching, and extractive-driven economy.
+These guys represent a conservative, rural community that lives on the mountain while making their livings in Wyoming’s energy, ranching, and extractive-driven economy.

 Like most of their neighbors and the majority of the GLMC’s 1,200 members, they are not anti-development, not anti-energy, and not interested in being called environmentalists.
 Camo is about as green as they get.
 But they know a priceless resource when they see it, they know firsthand how easily and irrevocably it can be destroyed by irresponsible development, and they know the value of hard work.